India Express plane crashes in Kerala, killing 17 | DW | 07.08.2020

-An Air India Express flight coming from Dubai has crash landed at an airport in Kerala, India, killing several.
+An Air India Express flight coming from Dubai has crash-landed at an airport in Kerala, India, killing more than a dozen people.
 The plane had been bringing home people trapped abroad by the coronavirus outbreak

 The Boeing-737 had been completing a special repatriation flight to bring back Indian residents who were stranded outside of the country due to the coronavirus.
 International commercial air travel has been halted in India because of the spread of COVID-19.